Senate investigators fault FAA over Boeing jet, safety

 The report follows a similarly scathing review of the FAA by a House panel earlier this year.
 Both grew out of concern about the agency’s approval of the Boeing Max.

-An FAA spokesman said the agency was reviewing the report but did not have an immediate comment.
+“We take seriously the Committee’s findings and will continue to review the report in full,” the Chicago-based company said.

-All Max planes were grounded worldwide after two crashes killed 346 people.
+All Max planes were grounded worldwide after crashes in Indonesia and Ethiopia killed 346 people.
 Following a lengthy review of Boeing changes, the FAA last month approved the plane to fly again if airlines update a key flight-control system and make other changes.

 The Senate report, however, criticized a key part of the FAA review.
-It said that Chicago-based Boeing “inappropriately influenced” FAA testing of pilot-reaction time to a nose-down pitch of the plane.
+It said that Boeing “inappropriately influenced” FAA testing of pilot-reaction time to a nose-down pitch of the plane.

 According to a whistleblower who was an FAA safety inspector, Boeing representatives watched and gave advice to help test pilots in a flight simulator respond to the problem in a few seconds.
 The reaction of three flight crews was still slower than Boeing had assumed, according to the report.
 Each time the plane would have been thrown into a nose-down pitch, although recovery would have been possible, the investigators said.